CloudStar2077/truck_signs_api/README.md

 # Truck Signs API

 This project provides a Dockerized Django REST API for managing truck sign products, categories, and orders with PostgreSQL as the database backend.
-Gunicorn and Nginx are used to run the application in production.
+Gunicorn and Nginx are used to ruDescription n the application in production.
 Nginx handles reverse proxying and static content delivery, while Gunicorn serves the Python web application as a WSGI application server.
 The setup is managed entirely through manual Docker commands without Docker Compose.

-# Table of Contents
+## Table of Contents
 * [Description](#Description)
 * [Quickstart](#Quickstart)
 * [Usage](#Usage)